attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 ![](.assets/2-14-azure-ml-endpoint-create-3.png)

-- choose a VM type, and count to 1
+- choose a VM type, and set the Instance count to 1

 ![](.assets/2-15-azure-ml-endpoint-create-4.png)

-- review and confirm the settings
+- review and confirm the settings, and click **Create**

 ![](.assets/2-16-azure-ml-endpoint-create-5.png)

-The provisioning our endpoint will take a couple of minutes.
-When the endpoint is ready it should like something like:<br/>
+The provisioning of our endpoint will take a couple of minutes.
+When the endpoint is ready it should like something like:

 ![](.assets/2-17-azure-ml-endpoint-done.png)

-In order to consume the endpoint, we need to take note of the "REST endpoint" listed above, and as well the API Key from the Consume page:<br/>
+In order to consume the endpoint, we need to take note of the "REST endpoint" listed above, and as well the API Key from the **Consume** page:

 ![](.assets/2-18-azure-ml-endpoint-done-api-key.png)

-Using these two we should be able to make HTTP calls to our ML endpoint:
+Using these two pieces, we should now be able to make HTTP calls to our ML endpoint:
 ```
 POST /score HTTP/1.1
 Host: <name>.<region>.inference.ml.azure.com